mtuckerb/datestamp_files/README.md

 # ToDo
 Might be fun to make this more extensible, so it can rename files based on any search terms… Might be good to make a DSL for the new filename too ¯\_(ツ)_/¯

+# NixOS
+If you're cool you can add this to your nix system by adding `datestamp-files.url = "github:mtuckerb/datestamp_files";` to your flake input and then